 Utilize agile project management tools

-No matter what kind of agile methodology you are attempting, the backbone of all of them comes from selecting the right tool for your organization.
+No matter what kind of agile methodology you are attempting, selecting the right tool for your organization provides its backbone.

-Perhaps the most important features for visibility is having tools that enable your teams to get on-demand and real-time updates on project progress, resources, and the ability to see who is assigned to what task.
+Perhaps the most important feature of visibility is having tools that enable your teams to get on-demand and real-time updates on project progress, resources, and the ability to see who is assigned to what task.

 But it is more than just purchasing a random selection of tools and hoping that adoption will just happen automatically.
 Your teams need a single and centralized place to keep their progress updates, documentation, and information.